rensii-1996/RDP-Brute-Force/README.md

 ---

 ## In Progress Task:
-- [x] Show count users, passwords and ips
+- [x] Show the number of usernames, passwords and IPs
 - [x] Show Total Requests
 - [x] Show Send Requests
 - [ ] Pause And Resume